Sortavala: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with two urban-type settlements and forty-seven rural localities, incorporated as the town of republic significance of Sortavala—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Sortavala is incorporated as Sortavalsky Municipal District; the town of Sortavala and ten rural localities are incorporated within it as Sortavalskoye Urban Settlement.
 The remaining urban-type settlements and rural localities are incorporated within the municipal district into two urban settlements and two rural settlements.

 Transportation

 Sortavala is a railway station on the Khiytola-Matkaselkä railway.

+Layout and development

+Architecture

+The central part of the city consists mainly of stone 3-4-storey buildings built at the beginning of the XX century (until the 1930s).
+As a rule, these are buildings in the style of Northern Art Nouveau (national Romanticism), neoclassicism, the most recent — functionalism, their authors are the most famous Finnish architects Uno Werner Ullberg, Gottlieb Eliel Saarinen, Johan Jacob Arenberg, etc. In addition, a large number of wooden buildings built in the middle of the XIX century, usually in the Empire style, have been preserved.
+The most notable buildings are: